About Tax2u Ltd

 – Self-assessment tax returns (choose a service)

-Anyone who is self-employed must complete a self-assessment tax return at the end of the tax year (5th April of every year) and at Tax2u Ltd we know that this can be a complicated process, so we do the hard work for you.
+Anyone who is self-employed must complete a self-assessment tax return at the end of the tax year (5th April of every year) and at Tax2u Ltd we know that this can be a complicated process, so we do the hard work for you. click here to find out more about becoming our client

 * Tax2u Ltd is a registered accountancy service provider as defined by HMRC.
 Tax2u Ltd are a registered HMRC agent** which allows us to act on our client’s behalf and deal directly with HMRC on their tax related issues.